The US and China: The global competition for hearts, minds, and wallets

 - Rapid technological progress

-At the same time, the USA has traditionally used its extensive network of international rules and institutions to exert influence worldwide.
-It uses these instruments in a targeted manner to assume global leadership and promote American values.
-Nevertheless, the effectiveness of this approach remained inconsistent and was met with criticism during President Trump's first term.
-During this time, the US withdrew from several international commitments, potentially weakening its credibility.
+At the same time, the USA traditionally leverages its extensive network of international rules and institutions to exert global influence.
+They use these instruments strategically to assume global leadership and promote American values.
+Nevertheless, the effectiveness of this approach has been inconsistent and faced criticism during President Trump’s first term.
+During that period, the USA withdrew from several international commitments, potentially weakening its credibility.

 Economic strategies and global influence